javiferrer/redmine_custom_values_projects/README.md

 Compatibility
 -------------

-Developed and tested on redmine 2.5.x
+Developed and tested on redmine 2.5.x and 3.x

 (Go to https://github.com/javiferrer/redmine_custom_values_projects/tree/1.0.0 if you are using redmine 2.3 or 2.4)